k-int/kint-arches-documentation/how_to_create_a_package.md

     `scp -r /path/to/mapping remote_user@ip /path/to/mapping_files`

-5. Create a new directory called `business_data` on the remote machine using the comman
+5. Create a new directory called `business_data` on the remote machine using the command

     `mkdir business_data`